mezelve/Eureka/README.md

 ![almost assembled](/docs/images/eureka_03.jpg?raw=true)

 #### Case
 I've order a laser cut 3mm plywood case at [Formulor](http://www.formulor.de).
 You can find the SVG files in the hardware/case folder.
-Make sure to check the dimentions of your switch and its mounting holes.
+Make sure to check the dimensions of your switch and its mounting holes.

 ![the laser cut parts](/docs/images/eureka_01.jpg?raw=true)